Augmented and virtual reality in London

 The Digital Catapult is the UK’s leading advanced digital technology innovation centre, thanks to its world-class accelerator programmes.

-The VR/AR Association is an international organisation designed to foster collaboration between solution providers and end-users, with a chapter in London.
+The VR/AR Association is an international organisation designed to foster collaboration between solution providers and end-users, with a chapter in virtual reality and augmented reality in London.

 3. Consumers of the future

-Immersive technology offers a new way to engage with audiences, particularly after the pandemic – and is a fantastic connection to digitally native younger generations.
+Modern immersive technologies offer a new way to engage with audiences, particularly after the pandemic – and are a fantastic connection to digitally native younger generations.

 Harrods launched AR-powered Christmas window displays in 2021, and Marks & Spencer launched an AR shopping app for its Westfield London store, which allows customers to find the product they're looking for in-store via a live navigation system.